hanfak/topics-to-learn/languages/java/advanced/modules.md

 **Java 9+ - will need the jdk of 9 and above**

+- Different to maven modules
+  - are a way to organize your project into several subprojects (modules).
+With Maven, you can control the versions of these modules and the dependencies between these modules.
+Each module will produce an artifact.
+  - Java modules are a way to strongly encapsulate your classes.
+It does not provide any means to control the version of an artifact you are using.
 - By default, a type in a module is not accessible to other modules unless it’s a public type and you export its package
 - List all modules `java --list-modules`
   - Standard java libraries start with `java.`